dronavallipranav/gameboy-emulator/README.md

 ---
 **NOTE**

-Replace the rom filepath in test_cartridge.c with the filepath of the pokemon red rom on your local machine, and/or comment out add_cartridge_tests in test_suite.c
+Replace the rom filepath in test_cartridge.c with the filepath of the pokemon red rom on your local machine, and/or comment out add_cartridge_tests in test_suite.c to run tests on your local machine.

 ---